 ‘Crazy Daisy’ is a seed strain.

 Leucanthemum x superbum, commonly called Shasta daisy, is a hybrid developed by Luther Burbank (1849-1926) in the 1890s near snow covered Mt.
 Shasta in northern California.
 Burbank crossed Leucanthemum vulgare (European oxeye daisy), Leucanthemum maximum (Pyrenees chrysanthemum), Leucanthemum lacustre (Portuguese field daisy) and Nipponanthemum nipponicum (Japanese field daisy) to produce Leucanthemum x superbum which was given the common name of Shasta daisy.
 This hybrid typically grows to 2-3' tall with a spread to 18" wide.

 Leucanthemums were formerly included in the genus Chrysanthemum.

 Genus name comes from the Greek leukos meaning white and anthemum meaning flower in reference to the white flowers of some species.

 ‘Crazy Daisy’ is a Shasta daisy cultivar that typically grows 2-2.5’ tall.
 It is noted for its large double blooms (2.5” diameter) with frilly, twisted white rays and yellow center disks.
 Multiple flowers per stem.
 Coarsely-toothed, lance-shaped, medium green leaves (basal leaves to 12” long).
 Blooms most of the summer.
 Excellent and long-lasting fresh cut flower.

 No serious insect or disease problems.
-Some susceptibility to verticillium wilt, leaf spots and stem rots.
-Aphids, mites and leaf miners are occasional visitors.
+Leucanthemums generally have some susceptibility to verticillium wilt, leaf spots and stem rots.
+Aphids, leaf miners and mites are occasional visitors.

-Shasta daisies provide long-lasting summer bloom and are mainstays of the perennial border and cutting garden.
+Shasta daisies provide long-lasting summer bloom and are mainstays of the perennial border, cottage garden and cutting garden.
+Rock gardens.
+Containers.